 Under this potential line of analysis, Congress’s attempt to criminalize an official act of the President would improperly diminish the powers assigned to him by the Constitution.
 If Congress could, for example, criminalize the President’s veto of a bill, that would place improper limits on the veto power, which is not textually limited by the Constitution.
 Along the same lines, where the executive power contemplates an “illimitable” power to remove an officer, then a Congressional attempt to criminalize the President’s removal of that officer is itself unconstitutional.
-(Improper use of the veto power or the executive power would, of course, remain addressable through the impeachment procedures expressly provided in the Constitution.
+Improper use of the veto power or the executive power would, of course, remain addressable through the impeachment procedures expressly provided in the Constitution.
 See generally Kendall v.
 United States, 37 U.S. 524, 610 (1838) (“The executive power is vested in a President; and as far as his powers are derived from the constitution, he is beyond the reach of any other department, except in the mode prescribed by the constitution through the impeaching power.”).

 A separation of powers theory related to the removal power cannot receive complete analysis in a blog post, and one’s receptiveness to it will depend on her views of the Article II vesting clause, the take care clause, the necessary & proper clause, and other things.
 Nonetheless, there are at least two often-overlooked cases which are worth discussing and which may help promote informed understanding of the issues.
 The first case, recently decided by the Texas Court of Criminal Appeals and discussed further below, adopts a separation of powers theory like the one described above, and finds unconstitutional an attempt to criminalize Governor Rick Perry’s exercise of the veto power assigned to him by the Texas Constitution.
 The second case, Nixon v.
 Fitzgerald, 457 U.S. 731 (1982), holds that the President cannot be held civilly liable for the corrupt firing of a subordinate and implies (though does not expressly state) that he would enjoy similar immunity from criminal prosecution.
 Fitzgerald is discussed in a separate post.
 (See here.)